Samuel Ward (Rhode Island politician): Stamp Act

-In 1763 Hopkins once again beat out Ward in the election for governor, serving for the next two years.
-However, in 1765 Ward for the second time won the contest between the two men.
-During this term one of the most contentious issues of the age arose, uniting the divided elements into a common cause.
-Two months before Ward's election the Stamp Act was passed by both houses of the Parliament of Great Britain.
-This act was a scheme for taxing the colonies, directing that all commercial and legal documents, to be valid in a court of law, must be written on stamped paper sold at fixed prices by governmental officers, and also directing that a duty be applied to newspapers.
-Parliament, assuming the right to tax the colonies, put additional duties on sugar, coffee and other articles.
-The government also required that lumber and iron from the colonies only be exported to England.
+In 1763, Hopkins once again beat out Ward in the election for governor, serving for the next two years.
+However, in 1765, Ward won the contest for the second time.
+During this term, one of the most contentious issues of the age arose, uniting the divided elements into a common cause when both houses of the British Parliament passed the Stamp Act.
+This act was a scheme for taxing the colonies, directing that all commercial and legal documents must be written on stamped paper sold at fixed prices by governmental officers, and also directing that a duty be applied to newspapers.
+Parliament assumed the right to tax the colonies and put additional duties on sugar, coffee, and other articles.
+The government also required that lumber and iron from the colonies be exported solely to England.

 The news of the act infuriated the colonists.
 Samuel Adams of Massachusetts invited all the colonies to a congress of delegates to meet in New York to discuss relief from the unjust taxes.
-In August 1765 the Rhode Island General Assembly passed resolutions following the lead of Patrick Henry of Virginia.
-Rhode Island's appointed stamp distributor, Attorney General Augustus Johnson, refused to execute his office "against the will of our Sovereign Lord the People."
-The Rhode Island General Assembly met again at East Greenwich in September 1765, choosing delegates to the New York congress, and appointing a committee to consider the Stamp Act.
+In August 1765, the Rhode Island General Assembly passed resolutions following the lead of Patrick Henry of Virginia.
+Rhode Island's appointed stamp distributor was Attorney General Augustus Johnson, but he refused to execute his office "against the will of our Sovereign Lord the People."
+The Rhode Island General Assembly met again at East Greenwich in September 1765, choosing delegates to the New York congress and appointing a committee to consider the Stamp Act.
 The committee reported six resolutions that pointed to the absolution of allegiance to the British Crown unless the grievances were removed.

 The day before the act was to become effective, all of the royal governors took an oath to sustain it.
 Among the colonial governors, only Samuel Ward of Rhode Island refused the act.
 In so doing, he forfeited his position and was threatened with a huge fine, but this did not deter him.
-Ultimately the act was repealed, with news reaching the colonies in May 1766 to public rejoicing.
+The act was ultimately repealed, with news reaching the colonies in May 1766 to public rejoicing.
 The conflict for independence was delayed but not abandoned.